 He has staged several shows across Europe featuring both classical and contemporary repertory, including his own choreography and the work of choreographers from his native Cuba.
 Shows for Sadler’s Wells include the successful semi-autobiographical Tocororo in 2004 and Carlos Acosta with Guests from The Royal Ballet in 2006, for which he won the 2007 Olivier Award for Outstanding Achievement in Dance for his performances.
 He has produced and choreographed productions of Don Quixote and Carmen for the Royal Ballet, performances of the latter of which were his last classical performances for the Company after more than 17 years.
 He continues to choreograph his own and other productions including the recent revival of Guys and Dolls and since his retirement from the Royal Ballet has also set up his own dance company in Cuba – Acosta Danza – to develop the next generation of dancers and choreographers from his homeland.

 Acosta has also appeared on screen as an actor in the feature films New York, I Love You and Day of the Flowers.
-His autobiography No Way Home was published in October 2007 by Harper Collins in the UK and Scribner in the USA, and a feature film based on his life story is currently in development.
+His autobiography No Way Home was published in October 2007 by Harper Collins in the UK and Scribner in the USA, and a feature film based on his life story begins shooting towards the end of 2017.
 His debut novel Pig’s Foot, was included as one of the Waterstones Eleven of the most promising works of debut fiction, and was published in October 2013 by Bloomsbury.